Scottapotamas/wide-input-reg/README.md

 ### Connectors

-- Input power connection with Molex Sabre connectors, output with Molex Minifit.
+- Input power connection with Molex Sabre 2-pin connector, output with Molex Minifit 4-pin.

 - Data is a JST-GH locking 6-pin connector, which should provide 3.3V, and I2C from the host system.
   - An (optionally connected) 3.3V analog signal provides input voltage sensing for an ADC, with a 27:1 divider.